athlohangade/scheduler-in-xv6/README.md

 ![Testcase 1, 2, 3](./diagram1.png)
 ![Testcase 4, 5, 6](./diagram2.png)

-- Testing can be done in two mode : **auto** and **manual**.
+- Testing can be done in two mode : **manual** and **auto**.
+- **Manual** testing mode :
-- In **manual** testing more, the test program takes input :
+    - In this, the test program takes input :
         1. The timeticks for which parent process must sleep.
 (Generally **1 tick = 10ms**, depends on cpu bus freq.
 Eg: *300 ticks* corresponds to *3 sec* sleep).
         2. The tickets to be assigned for the parent process.
         3. The tickets to be assigned for the child processes.
 Depending on number of child process tickets given as input, the test program decides the number of children to be forked.

     - Then the program forks required children and assign their tickets.
     - Then a system call is made to get info about child processes.
     - Then the program goes to sleep for some timeticks entered by user and allow the child processes to get scheduled.
     - Then again system call is made to get info about child processes.
+    - Then kill the child process.
+The child process might become **zombie** but the init process cleans its struct proc.
     - Printing the difference of ticks before and after parent going to sleep let us know for how many ticks individual child process was scheduled.
 The program also outputs the scheduling order.

 - In **auto** testing mode, user need to type `scheduler-test auto` on the xv6 prompt.
 The testing process as that of manual mode but doesn't need to provide